silvafj/BBK-MSCCS-2017-19/README.md

 # Worksheet-Two

-More exercises from the "Interactive Python 3 tutorial" + some questions on GitHub classroom.
+More exercises from the "Interactive Python 3 tutorial".

 You should attempt (at least) the "Easy" and "Medium" labelled exercises.